-- Inflation is predicted to remain high during 2023/24, although at a lower level than the peak during 2022/23.
-This is likely to add significant cost pressures across the organisation in direct salary costs, utility costs and through suppliers. - Demand led budgets remain an issue for many services, particularly children's social care and homelessness and their unpredictability poses a challenge for forward financial planning.
-Homelessness levels continue to cause a pressure on budget, together with significant increases in costs, as outlined in a paper to the Adult Social Service, Health and Housing Committee on 5th June 2023. - Uncertainty around central government funding, which is unlikely to keep pace with inflation also makes the future financial outlook more challenging.
-The removal of 'negative Revenue Support Grant' (RSG) since 2020/21 avoided the loss of £7.7m of income in 2022/23 for Richmond.
-Whilst the removal of negative RSG has continued in 2023/24, the Government has yet to indicate whether this is permanent, and single year local government finance settlements continue to hamper considered long term planning. - These challenges increase the need for efficiency savings to be achieved.
-Further detail on all these aspects will be outlined in the Medium Term Financial Strategy which will be presented to the Finance, Policy and Resources committee in the Autumn.
+- The ongoing impact of high inflation levels experienced in 2022/23 continues to put pressure on Council budgets.
+Although inflation levels have now lowered to more 'normal' levels, the base costs remain high with continued cost pressures across the organisation in direct salary costs, utility costs and through suppliers. - Demand led budgets these remain an issue for many services, particularly adults' and children's social care and homelessness and their unpredictability poses a challenge for forward financial planning. - Uncertainty around central government funding, which is unlikely to keep pace with inflation also makes the future financial outlook more challenging.
+The removal of 'negative Revenue Support Grant' (RSG) since 2020/21 avoided the loss of £7.7m of income in 2023/24 for Richmond.
+Whilst the removal of negative RSG has continued in 2024/25, the Government has yet to indicate whether this is permanent, and single year local government finance settlements continue to hamper considered long term planning. - These increase the need for efficiency savings to be achieved.
+Further detail on all these aspects are outlined in the Council's Medium Term Financial Strategy, presented to the Finance, Policy and Resources Committee in September 2024.